-You can watch the episode right here thanks to Toggle TV, but I thought I’d tell you a little more about what I learned from the whole process.
+You can watch the episode right here on MeWatch, but I thought I’d tell you a little more about what I learned from the whole process.
 Read on!
 Sorry about some of the low quality shots, but Toggle only plays the low res version for some reason…

 EVERYTHING STARTS FROM HOME

 I already knew this from my times in school when we did video assignments and an entire day’s work gets edited down into a 3 minute clip.
 This time around was no exception – I got back home from the airport around midnight and after unpacking, slept at around 2am (which is actually normal for me).
 The next morning I had to wake up early to run some errands and make myself look presentable (as compared to looking rather bleary eyed which is my normal morning look) as the film crew came over to catch this blogger in her natural habitat.